OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/e-assessment/Coaching.md

 Furthermore you will get information about how many group members have already passed the corresponding course.
 A click on a group name opens the list of group members with further information about the score, certificate etc.
-Clicking on a user name will again open the user-specific overview and you will get access to the person's assessment tool for the associated course and have access to the lessons and the respective certificate.
+Clicking on a username will again open the user-specific overview and you will get access to the person's assessment tool for the associated course and have access to the lessons and the respective certificate.